axvr/archive/2017/alis/README.md

+# ALIS / Archaic

+_2017-01-22 – 2017-10-30_

+_Public domain.
+No rights reserved._

+My first hobby programming project.
+An attempt at building an Arch Linux installer.

+---

 # Archaic - The Primitive Arch Linux Installer

-> [!WARNING]
-> Archaic (formerly ALIS -- Arch Linux Installation Script) has been
-> depreciated, this is due to several factors which I explain below.**
+Archaic (formerly ALIS -- Arch Linux Installation Script) has been depreciated, this is due to several factors which I explain below.**

 * ALIS was in dire need of yet a second rewrite/full refactor.
 I wrote ALIS when I was learning Perl (and programming in general), and didn't know enough about